swisnl/laravel-mautic/README.md

 ##### LaravelMauticServiceProvider

 This class contains no public methods of interest.
 This class should be added to the providers array in `config/app.php`.
-This class will setup ioc bindings.
+This class will set up ioc bindings.

 ##### Real Examples